On construction of k-regular maps to Grassmannians via algebras of socle dimension two: The scheme has expected dimension for

 \begin{proof} The locus of homogeneous part of $\Hilb_{H}^2(\mathbb{A}^4,0)$ decomposes into four subloci as in Proposition~\ref{ref:1m321:prop}.
 We consider them case by case, but not in order.
-For each locus we either bound the dimension of each fiber of $\pi$ directly or perform a degeneration argument to reduce to bounding the dimensions of special fibers and then compute the tangent space to the fiber.
+For each locus, we either bound the dimension of each fiber of $\pi$ directly or perform a degeneration argument to reduce to bounding the dimensions of special fibers and then compute the tangent space to the fiber.

 Case~\ref{ref:1m321:prop}\ref{it:1m321last}.
 Here the parameterization is straightforward.
-The associated graded system is generated by a quatric $F$ in two variables, say $F\in \KK[y_1, y_2]$, and linear forms.
-The inverse system of the fiber are generated by by degree four polynomial $f = F + f_3 + f_2$ and linear forms.
+The associated graded system is generated by a quartic $F$ in two variables, say $F\in \KK[y_1, y_2]$, and linear forms.
+The inverse system of the fiber is generated by degree four polynomial $f = F + f_3 + f_2$ and linear forms.
 The part $f_2$ can be arbitrarily chosen modulo the partials of $F$, which gives a $7$-dimensional choice.
 The cubic part $f_3$ has to satisfy $x_3 \circ f_3$, $x_4\circ f_3$ being partials of $F$, hence $x_3 \circ f_3, x_4\circ f_3\in \KK[y_1,y_2]$ so that $f_3\in \spann{y_1, y_2, y_3, y_4}\KK[y_1, y_2]_2$ lies in a $10$-dimensional space of choices.
-Together, we see that the fiber is at most $17$-dimensional, so the whole locus --- using the result of Proposition~\ref{ref:1m321:prop} --- has dimension at most $17 + 8$.
+Together, we see that the fiber is at most $17$-dimensional, so the whole locus --- using the conclusion of Proposition~\ref{ref:1m321:prop} --- has dimension at most $17 + 8$.

 Case~\ref{ref:1m321:prop}\ref{it:1m321subtle}.
 Here, the associated graded system is generated by $\ell_1^4$ and $c\in \KK[\ell_1, \ell_2, \ell_3]$.
 Taking the limit at zero with respect to a $\Gmult$-action with weights of $\ell_2$, $\ell_3$ equal and smaller than the weight of $\ell_1$, reduces our system to the case $c\in \KK[\ell_2, \ell_3]$.
 Then by classification of cubics in two variables, we have $c= \ell_2^3 + \ell_3^3$ or $c = \ell_2^2\ell_3$, up to coordinate change.
-We verify that it both cases the tangent to the fiber has dimension $18$, hence same holds for every fiber by semicontinuity, thus --- using the result of Proposition~\ref{ref:1m321:prop} --- the whole locus has dimension at most $18+10$.
+We verify that in both cases the tangent to the fiber has dimension $18$, hence same holds for every fiber by semicontinuity, thus --- using the result of Proposition~\ref{ref:1m321:prop} --- the whole locus has dimension at most $18+10$.